Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Hypno-Eyes.md

 ## Strategics

-Similar to *Odd-Eyes*, this archetype doesn't feature much intrasynergy – the monsters don't help to bring out or revive each other – however their effects, which revolve around various restrictions, combine to severely restrict the opponent.
+Similar to *Odd-Eyes*, this archetype doesn’t feature much intrasynergy – the monsters don’t help to bring out or revive each other – however their effects, which revolve around various restrictions, combine to severely restrict the opponent.

 <br>